Soukab/Starbucks_Project/README.md

 # Motivation

-This project to complete udacity Data Scientist Nanodegree capstone project I've chosen Starbucks data that mimics customer behavior on the Starbucks rewards mobile app, and build a model to predict the preferred offer by the clients
+I've chosen Starbucks data that mimics customer behavior on the Starbucks rewards mobile app, and build a model to predict the preferred offer by the clients